Assessing the Economic Benefit of Mass COVID-19 Vaccination Program in Iran: A Real-World Modeling Study

 Methods

-Two scenarios, one involving vaccination and the other without, were analyzed using the Markov Susceptible-Infectious-Recovered (SIR) model.
-For the vaccination scenario, realworld data, such as age-specific vaccination coverage, hospitalization rates, and mortality, were obtained from the Medical Care Monitoring Center (MCMC) and national COVID-19 registry during the Omicron wave in Iran.
+Two scenarios, one involving vaccination and the other without, were analyzed using the Markov susceptible-infectious-recovered (SIR) model.
+For the vaccination scenario, real-world data, such as age-specific vaccination coverage, hospitalization rates, and mortality, were obtained from the Medical Care Monitoring Center (MCMC) and national COVID-19 registry during the Omicron wave in Iran.
 For the counterfactual non-vaccination scenario, we relied on model-based assumptions using published literature and expert input to estimate infection rates and clinical outcomes in the absence of vaccination.
-The Incremental CostEffectiveness Ratio (ICER) of the COVID-19 vaccination program was calculated by comparing the incremental cost per unit of Quality-Adjusted Life Year (QALY) generated to a willingnessto-pay threshold (WTP) equivalent to 1 time the Gross Domestic Product (GDP) per capita, approximately $4091 US.
+The incremental cost-effectiveness ratio (ICER) of the COVID-19 vaccination program was calculated by comparing the incremental cost per unit of quality-adjusted life year (QALY) generated to a willingness-to-pay (WTP) threshold equivalent to 1 time the gross domestic product (GDP) per capita, approximately US$4091.
 One-way sensitivity analysis was conducted to ensure the reliability of the results.

 Results